 Honestly, I'm concerned about this too, as you are.
 Was your wife resentful that you accepted the Army call?
 Did you make a joint decision to join the Army or was this totally your decision?

 If so, she could be angry and saying, "You made this bed, now you must lie in it."
 Because of this, I think you should consider counseling immediately to embrace the many emotions and dynamics that are going on in your marriage.

-You are feeling like your in-laws have taken your place and instead of everyone including you in the group, it's like you are outside the window looking in.
+You feel like your in-laws have taken your place and, instead of everyone including you in the group, it's like you are outside the window looking in.

 In your defense, this is not fair to you and you should know what happened.
 A counselor can help you and your wife with these issues.
 You should check on base for the availability of counseling services, someone who specializes in marriage and family therapy.

-If none are available, call Military OneSource and they will connect you to a provider in your local community.
+If none is available, call Military OneSource and they will connect you to a provider in your local community.
 If your wife won't accompany you, I think you should go alone for support.